snobu/powerbi-embed-v2/README.md

 HTML5/JavaScript frontend with jQuery `.click()` event handlers to control the embedded report.

 **python-flask**<br>
-A Flask application containing both frontend and backend.<br>
+A Flask application containing both frontend and backend:
 - Add your secrets to `secrets.sh`
 - Add `secrets.sh` to `.gitignore` (avoid accidental publishing of secrets)
 - Run `make dep_install` to install required Python3 dependencies